Template Metaprogramming Part 1

 actually already in the standard library (stdlib, either libc++ or

-stdlibc++) and is named std::conditional
+stdlibc++) and is named std::conditional.

-Okay, great, we’re done with a compile time if
+Okay, great, we’re done with a compile time if!
+Wait, not so fast!

-Sometimes in runtime code we use if
+Sometimes in runtime code we use if statements to avoid evaluating

 one branch altogether but that isn’t what happens with

-all template parameters must
+conditional.
+When using conditional all template parameters must

 be evaluable, which isn’t always what we need.
 Furthermore, maybe we